You can make your home smell great with these 4 simple tips.

 I just didn’t want to fill my home with a bunch of imitations of those natural scents.

 Fortunately, there are cleaning products that are safe – and smell wonderful.
-My latest favorite brand is Mrs. Meyer’s Cleaning Products.
-They’re so fragrant.
+My latest favorite brand is Mrs. Meyer’s Clean Day because they’re so fragrant.

 While I like to choose seasonal scents so my home smells like orange clove in the fall or peppermint in the winter, spring and summer are my favorite seasons – and scents.
 I’m particularly partial to lilac in the spring, geranium in the spring and summer, and radish in the summer.
 All three scents smell wonderful.

-Aside from great smelling cleaning products, another great way to safely add fresh, natural fragrances to your home is by diffusing essential oils.
-All you need is a diffuser ( I use this one in my own home) and a few essential oils that you enjoy.
+Aside from great smelling cleaning products, a second great way to safely add fresh, natural fragrances to your home is by diffusing essential oils.
+All you need is a diffuser (I use this one in my own home) and a few essential oils that you enjoy.

-Depending on where you live, another great option for airing out your home is by simply opening the windows.
+Depending on where you live, another option for airing out your home is by simply opening the windows.
 If you can do this, get some fresh air in your home.
-Then continue using your diffuser or safe cleaning sprays.
+Getting a breath of fresh air will make a difference.
+Once everything’s aired out, you can continue using your simmer pots, diffuser, or safe cleaning sprays.

 What safe ways do you make your home smell great?